College Interview Questions and Tips

-For many applicants, the prospect of meeting face-to-face with an admissions officer can be daunting.
+For many applicants, the prospect of meeting face-to-face (even virtually) with an admissions officer can be daunting.
 But it doesn’t have to be.
 With good preparation and a sound understanding of the process, you can ace your interview and leave a positive, lasting impression with your potential colleges.
 Here’s what you should know about the college interview:

-Since appointments tend to fill up quickly, especially during the height of application season, you should schedule an interview with your prospective school’s admissions office at least four weeks prior to your planned date of arrival.
+Since appointments tend to fill up quickly, especially during the height of application season, you should schedule an interview with your prospective school’s admissions office as early in the cycle as a given school will allow.

 If offered an admissions interview, request to meet with the representative who is assigned to your high school or region, as he or she will most likely be the one evaluating your application.

-3. Know your school.
 Peruse your prospective school’s website, particularly the pages of the site that focus upon your areas of interest.
 Learn about the courses, professors, and extracurricular activities from which you would benefit if offered admission.
 If you can demonstrate knowledge of the college’s offerings, your admissions officer is more likely to regard you as a serious and genuinely interested candidate.